For now, we will be open 10am–5pm Wednesday–Sunday.

 We would also love your feedback on our redisplays.
 Join the discussions Work redisplay and Re-imagining Manchester Art Gallery

-We cannot wait to reopen and look forward to welcoming you to the Gallery as soon as we can.
+We look forward to welcoming you to the Gallery as soon as we can.

 Free and open to all